Short Pump, Virginia

 Short Pump is a census-designated place (CDP) in Henrico County, Virginia, United States.
-It is a suburb of Richmond, Virginia.
-The population was 24,729 at the 2010 census.
+It is a borough of Richmond.
+The population was 30,626 at the 2020 census.

-The original village of Short Pump is located at the intersection of Three Chopt Road (formerly known as Three Notched Trail), Richmond Turnpike and Pouncey Tract Road.
-It was named for the short handled pump that was located beneath the porch of a tavern located there.
-The tavern was built by Robert Hyde Saunders, a Revolutionary War veteran in 1815.
+The original village of Short Pump was located at the intersection of Three Chopt Road (formerly known as Three Notched Trail), Richmond Turnpike and Pouncey Tract Road.
+The area first centered around a local tavern that was expanded by Col. Robert H. Saunders beginning in 1814.
+According to local legend, it was named for the short handled water pump for stagecoach horses to drink from, which was located beneath the porch of the tavern, though there is some debate over the name's origin.
 This area was on the principal route between Richmond and Charlottesville, as well as other towns in the Blue Ridge Mountains.
 Thomas Jefferson, the Earl Cornwallis, the Marquis de Lafayette, General Peter Muhlenberg, Stonewall Jackson and Ulric Dahlgren all visited this area.

 The crossroads was officially named Short Pump by 1853, according to a Henrico County map found in the Virginia Historical Society.